Merkwurdichliebe/beacon2map/README.md

 Coordinates in x & y are calculated from readings of distance, depth and bearing to a central reference beacon.
 Markers hold names and descriptions and can be filtered in a variety of ways.
 They can be added, edited or deleted from inside the application and are saved to a JSON file.

-This app was designed as an exploration aid for the video game Subnautica.
+This app was designed as an exploration aid for the video game Subnautica, which by design doesn't include a map.
+It complements, rather than interferes with, the exploration of the game world.

 Requirements: Qt6 (PySide6)